dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphListItemDataforseoLabsSerpElementItem.md

 > `optional` **title**: `string`

-title of a given link element
+title of the row

 #### Defined in

-main.ts:97765
+main.ts:107584

 ***